 Shopify Upselling 101 – What you need to understand

-Difference between upselling, cross-selling, down-selling, and bundling
+Difference between upselling, cross-selling, down-selling, bundling, and tipping

 One of the weirdest things in the Shopify community is that everyone is doing upselling.
 But in fact, most of the merchants are selling cross-sells, not upsells.
 While all are typically done to increase the monetization per customer, technically they are different.
 What’s the difference?